 - Water supply, flood control dams: eligible when ready to take the full design head of water.

 - Power dams: eligible when the major civil engineering construction is completed and the structure can take its design head of water.

 - Power plants: eligible when power is generated and delivered.

-- Buildings and structures: eligible when ready for use (certificate of occupancy has been obtained where applicable).
+- Buildings, other structures, and facilities: eligible when ready for use (certificate of occupancy has been obtained where applicable).